alandolt/imaging-server-kit/docs/sections/algorithm_server.md

 If you provide sample images, the license terms under which the images are distributed should be respected.
 For example, for images under [CC-BY](https://creativecommons.org/licenses/by/2.0/deed.en) license, proper attribution should be included.

-## Algorithm Server Template
+## Starting from a template

-You can quickly create a new algorithm server project, starting from a template.
-Run the command (specify an output directory):
+It is also possible to create a new algorithm server from a template.
+Specify an output directory and run the command:

 ```
 serverkit new <output_directory>